vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/implementing-recaptcha-in-integrations.md

 }
 ```

->❗ You must send the key used to display the challenge that was solved in the field `recaptchaKey`.
-Use this field regardless of the reCAPTCHA version of the key previously used.
+>❗ You must send the key used to display the challenge that was solved in the field `recaptchaKey` regardless of the reCAPTCHA version of the key previously used.

 ## Handling errors